Sebastian Junger: Korengal

 The 2014 film Korengal continues to follow the soldiers in Battle Company 2/503 during and after their service in the Korengal Valley.
-The film takes a deeper look into the psychology of the men, who are deployed in the rugged mountains of the Korengal Valley.
-Junger sought to find out what combat did to, and for them, and seek a deeper understanding of why war is meaningful to them.
 The film opened in June 2013 in theaters.
-It also played at the Pritzker Military Library and Museum, The Pentagon, Army Heritage and Education Foundation Center, Capitol Hill, United States Military Academy, The National Infantry Museum, Little Rock Film Festival, Key West Film Festival, and the DocuWest Film Festival.

 The Last Patrol

 The last of the trilogy about war and its effects on soldiers, this documentary explores "what it means for combat soldiers to reintegrate into daily American life."
 Junger recruited former US Army Sgt.
 Brendan O'Byrne, who appeared in the film Restrepo, US Army soldier David Roels, and Spanish photo-journalist Guillermo Cervera to walk the rail corridor between Washington, D.C., Philadelphia, and Pittsburgh.
 The journey was planned as a tribute to deceased photographer Tim Hetherington.
 The film premiered at the Margaret Mead Film Festival and aired on HBO in November.
-The film played in theaters in New York and Los Angeles, as well as at the Savannah Film Festival, and at Seattle International Film Festival.

 Tribe

-In Tribe (2016) Junger studies war veterans from an anthropological perspective and asks "How do you make veterans feel that they are returning to a cohesive society that was worth fighting for in the first place?"
-Junger's premise is that "Soldiers ignore differences of race, religion and politics within their platoon..." and upon return to America, find a fractious society splintered into various competing factions, often hostile to one another.
+In Tribe (2016) Junger studies war veterans from an anthropological perspective.

 Freedom

-This 2021 travel memoir is an extended meditation on "what it means to be free."
-In the book, which recounts the experiences of two Afghanistan combat vets, a photojournalist and war reporter, and a black dog named Daisy walking 400 miles along railway lines in south-central Pennsylvania, Junger argues that modern civilization has not made people feel safer or contented in their lives, and the weakening of interpersonal bonds has contributed to a rise of anxiety, depression, and suicide, especially among the wealthiest societies.
-The main theme from Junger's earlier books, "extolling the superiority, both moral and psychological, of life in small nomadic groups (or small embattled platoons) over modernity under capitalism – appears repeatedly."
+This 2021 travel memoir is an extended meditation on "what it means to be free", according to Junger.
+In the book, which recounts the experiences of two Afghanistan combat vets, a photojournalist and war reporter, and a black dog named Daisy walking 400 miles along railway lines in south-central Pennsylvania.

 In My Time of Dying

-The 2024 book In My Time of Dying recounts Junger's near-death experience due to an abdominal hemorrhage.
-That personal experience is a jumping-off point for the book's exploration of near-death experiences and the idea of an afterlife.
+In My Time of Dying (2024) recounts Junger's near-death experience due to an abdominal hemorrhage.